West Virginia Mountaineers football: Stadium chants

 WVU students encompassing the "Mountaineer Maniacs" section and fans alike participate in several chants during WVU home games.
 The "Let's Go...Mountaineers" chant, with the east end of the stadium shouting "Let's Go..." and the west end responding with "Mountaineers," is the most popular amongst those in attendance.
-West Virginia fans also participate in the "1st Down" and "3rd Down" cheers.
+Since the mid 2000s, West Virginia fans also participate in the "1st Down" and "3rd Down" cheers.
+The "1st Down" cheer was originated by multi-year season ticket holders Harold Tate and family in section 105 around the 1985 to 1988 seasons.
 The "1st Down" cheer can be heard at both home and away games prior to the announcement of a Mountaineer first down.
 Mountaineer fans raise their hands and hold a cheer of "OH!" in unison until the first down call is made by the public address announcer.
-Following the call, the fans lift their arms up and down three times to a chant of "W-V-U," clap and then signal to the end zone chanting "first down!"
+Following the call, the fans pump their arms up and down three times to a chant of "W-V-U," clap and then signal to the end zone chanting "first down!"
 The "3rd Down" cheer is similar, with Mountaineer fans raising their arms and waving three fingers upon the announcement of "third down" by the public address.